-The Communications Office oversees the College's news services, sports information, records access, government relations and marketing efforts.
+The Communications Office oversees the university's news services, sports information, records access, government relations and promotional efforts.
 The communications staff also participates in planning a variety of special events throughout the year.

-The communications staff strives for consistent image, accuracy and quality in promoting the College and communicating its message to both internal and external publics.
+The communications staff strives for consistent image, accuracy and quality in promoting SUNY Cortland and communicating its message to both internal and external publics.

-As the official liaison between SUNY Cortland and the news media, the Communications Office coordinates all information designed to promote understanding of and support for the College and its programs.
+As the official liaison between SUNY Cortland and the news media, the Communications Office coordinates all information designed to promote understanding of and support for the university and its programs.

 To a great extent, the Communications Office relies on the entire campus community to provide "tips" on newsworthy events.
 Anyone providing materials for a news release should submit the information to the office at least two weeks in advance of a scheduled event.